Prevention Services

 FPRP and BRIC are dedicated to helping parents reach their full potential and become their child’s greatest role model.

-Through FPRP, families who are in the process of reunifying receive parenting education in both English and Spanish.
-Families work closely with their assigned parenting coach to develop success plans, with the goal of meeting all objectives within three to nine months.
+FPRP supports families in the process of reunification by offering parenting education in both English and Spanish.
+Parents work closely with an assigned parenting coach to develop a success plan and aim to meet all goals within three to nine months.

-Through our programs, parents will be able to increase knowledge, decrease stress, identify strengths, receive community support and resources, and gain skills that help reduce the risks of child abuse in the home.
+Both programs empower parents to build knowledge, reduce stress, identify personal strengths, access community support and resources, and gain the tools needed to reduce the risk of child abuse in the home.

 How to help our prevention programs